Dynamic Graph Convolutional Networks Using the Tensor M-Product: Numerical Experiments

-Table~\ref{tab:results-asymmetric} shows the results when the adjacency matrices have not been symmetrized.
-In this case, our method outperforms the other methods on the two bitcoin datasets and the chess dataset, with WD-GCN performing best on the Reddit dataset.
-Table~\ref{tab:results-symmetric} shows the results for when the adjacency matrices have been symmetrized.
-Our method outperforms the other methods on the Bitcoin OTC dataset and the chess dataset, and performs similarly but slightly worse than the best performing methods on the Bitcoin Alpha and Reddit datasets.
-Overall, it seems like symmetrizing the adjacency matrices leads to lower performance.
+Tables~\ref{tab:results-asymmetric} and \ref{tab:link-prediction} show the results for edge classification and link prediction, respectively.
+For edge classification, our method outperforms the other methods on the two bitcoin datasets and the chess dataset, with WD-GCN performing best on the Reddit dataset.
+For link prediction, our method outperforms the other methods on the SBM, bitcoin and chess datasets.
+For Reddit, our method performs worse than the other methods.
+Results from some additional experiments are provided in Section~\ref{sec:additional-experiments} of the supplement.